-Yet the less damaging path the UK government Brexit situation had taken left it well back below 135.00; also influenced by the weakness of upside leader BUND.
+Yet the less damaging path the UK government Brexit situation had taken it well back below 135.00; also influenced by the weakness of upside leader BUND.
 Yet the challenge here was the DECEMBER GILT FUTURE typical full point discount.
 That called for a rally toward the late month expiration (on the 26th) that would see it run back into and above the 132.50-133.00 area which had indeed occurred on the back of SEPTEMBER GILT strength.

-Much like more resilient activity in previous weak sister T-NOTE, the FRONT

-MONTH GILT FUTURE was only a bit back below 132.50-133.00 that seemed to point to a retest of the 131.00-.50 area (previously tested and held by the December contract in mid-September.)
+Much like more resilient activity in previous weak sister T-NOTE, the FRONT MONTH GILT FUTURE was only a bit back below 132.50-133.00 that seemed to point to a retest of the 131.00-.50 area (previously tested and held by the December contract in mid-September.)
 And while still holding the low end of that area into late October, we had noted that the tendencies in the other GLOBAL GOVVIES should continue to exert pressure.

 That indeed dropped it below that area in early November.
-Yet much like the BUND now rallying back above resistance, the GILT is now back above the high end of that 131.00-.50 area.
+Yet much like the BUND rallying back above resistance and then dropping again, the GILT is now back into that 131.00-.50 area.
 While not as critical as the DECEMBER BUND FUTURE overrunning the 170.00-.50 range, next resistance is into 132.50-133.00.
-After not dropping below its low-130.00 area weekly MA-41, its historic and recent congestion, recent channel DOWN Break and shorter-term weekly MAs are also all up into the 132.50-133.00 range.
+After not dropping below its 131.50-.00 congestion on recent selloffs, its historic and recent congestion, recent channel weekly DOWN Break and weekly MA-13 are also all up into the 132.50-133.00 range.

-In FOREIGN EXCHANGE relatively firmer US economic data had assisted the US DOLLAR INDEX previous in finally fully overrunning the mid-upper 97.00 resistance.
+In FOREIGN EXCHANGE conditions remain relatively subdued after the relatively firmer US economic data had assisted the US DOLLAR INDEX previous in finally fully overrunning the mid-upper 97.00 resistance.
 That inspired the push above the April-May 98.37 area trading highs which occurred in early August prior to lapsing back into near-term weakness.